-From the PGI 16.10 menu item, select PGI (32-bit or 64-bit) option and at the Cygwin Bash prompt, enter the following
+From the PGI 17.5 menu item, select PGI option and at the Cygwin Bash prompt, enter the following

 '''

 PGI$ export TMPDIR=C:\tmp

 PGI$ echo $TMPDIR

 C:\tmp

 PGI$

 '''

 11.1.3.
 Setting Environment Variables on Apple macOS

 Let's assume that you want access to the PGI products when you log in.
 Let's further assume that you installed the PGI compilers in /opt/pgi and that the license file is in /opt/pgi/license.dat.
 For access at startup, you can add the following lines to your startup file.